The Role of Talent Pooling in Succession Planning

 Five Tips for Talent Pooling

 Keep an eye out.
 The best time to find talent is now—not when an opening is imminent or already open.
-When you meet someone with strong potential for fitting into your organization, engage them and keep in touch.
+When you meet someone with strong potential for joining your organization, engage them and stay in touch.

 Align business objectives with roles.
-We’ve been saying it all along, and we’ll say it again: strategically aligning your organizational goals with employee expectations is the best way to ensure success.
-Use assessment tools to profile candidates and help assure their talents meet the needs of the organization.
+We’ve been saying it all along, and we’ll repeat it: Strategically aligning your organizational goals with employee expectations is the best way to ensure success.
+Utilize assessment tools to profile candidates and ensure their talents align with the organization's needs.

 Put your best foot forward.
-Even when you’re not actively recruiting, your interactions and presence online, in print, and in the community matter.
+Even when you’re not actively recruiting, your online interactions and presence, as well as your presence in print and the community, matter.
 Make sure that your website and other marketing materials sell your organization not just to your prospective and existing customers, but to prospective (and existing) employees, too.

 Involve the whole organization.
-Explain the talent pooling philosophy to the organization and give your top performers the opportunity to recommend people they know who might be a fit.
-This is a great way to keep your culture intact.
+Explain the talent pooling philosophy to the organization and provide your top performers with the opportunity to recommend individuals they know who might be a good fit for the organization.
+This is a great way to maintain the integrity of your culture.

 Understand the progression of career paths for all key roles.
-The best way to anticipate the timing which candidates will be needed is to understand how employees are progressing through various career paths within the organization that connect roles as stepping stone opportunities within the organization.
-As long as people understand the expectations to develop and grow, there are always opportunities to shift people around in related roles and introduce new people to the organization.
+The best way to anticipate the timing of when candidates will be needed is to understand how employees progress through various career paths within the organization, which connect roles as stepping-stone opportunities.
+As long as people understand the expectations for development and growth, there are always opportunities to shift individuals into related roles and introduce new talent to the organization.